chrischoy/3D-R2N2/README.md

 |:--------------------------------------------:|:---------------------------------------------------:|
 | ![3D-LSTM](imgs/lstm.png)                    | ![3D-LSTM](imgs/lstm_time.png)                      |

-We can feed in images a random order since the network is trained to be invariant to the order.
+We can feed in images in random order since the network is trained to be invariant to the order.
 The ciritical component that enables the network to be invariant to the order is the `3D-Convolutional LSTM` which we first proposed in this work.
 The `3D-Convolutional LSTM` selectively updates parts that are visible and keeps the parts that are self occluded (please refer to [http://cvgl.stanford.edu/3d-r2n2/](http://cvgl.stanford.edu/3d-r2n2/) for the supplementary material for analysis).

 ![Networks](imgs/full_network.png)
 *We used two different types of networks for the experiments: a shallow network (top) and a deep residual network (bottom).*